Graduate Admissions Guide

 This document, which is usually 2-3 pages, describes an applicant's relevant accomplishments and explains why they want to attend this particular graduate school.

 A growing number of schools are eliminating standardized testing requirements.
 However, many colleges and universities still require applicants to submit GMAT, GRE, LSAT, or MCAT scores, depending on their field of study.
 Non-native English speakers must also demonstrate language proficiency by submitting IELTS or TOEFL results.

 The typical graduate application fee ranges from $50-$85.
 Colleges may offer fee waivers to students experiencing financial hardships.

 Graduate vs. Undergraduate Admissions

 The undergraduate and graduate admissions processes share similar requirements.
 Both applicant groups often need to submit transcripts, standardized test scores, and personal statements.
-However, master's and doctoral programs are more likely to require relevant professional experience.
+However, master's and doctoral programs require relevant professional experience.

 Since graduate schools typically admit fewer students than undergraduate programs, they tend to evaluate applicants more rigorously, often requiring candidates to visit campus and complete interviews with instructors and program directors.